peanut-butter-co/brightpearl-contacts-export/README.md

 ## Notes

-- The export script processes contacts in batches to avoid API rate limits
+- The export scripts process data in batches to avoid API rate limits
 - All dates and times are in UTC
 - Address types are marked as BIL (Billing), DEL (Delivery), and DEF (Default)
 - Company relationships are preserved in the exports
+- Order exports include one row per line item, with order details repeated for each line